Zinc supplementation during pregnancy

 The available evidence suggests that zinc supplementation during pregnancy may help to reduce preterm births in low-income settings, but does not prevent other suboptimal pregnancy outcomes including low-birth-weight or pre-eclampsia.

-Further research is needed to assess the impact of zinc supplementation – either alone or in combination with other micronutrients – on the health of mothers and their infants.
+Further research is needed to assess the impact of zinc supplementation – either alone or in combination with other micronutrients - before specific recommendations can be made.

 Status: not currently available